Eustace Street: History

 In the 18th century, Eustace Street was the site of the Eagle Tavern, which was the site of the founding of the Dublin Society of United Irishmen.

+The Stamp and Imprest office was located at number 4 and 5 on the street from its establishment in 1775 until it moved to Powerscourt House in 1811.

+19th century

 The street addresses were renumbered in the 1840s.

+20th century

 In recent years the street has become a cultural centre, housing the Irish Film Institute and The Ark.
 Fishamble: The New Play Company are located at 1 Eustace Street.

 Cultural references

 Eustace Street appears twice in the work of James Joyce:

 Darkness, accompanied by a thick fog, was gaining upon the dusk of February and the lamps in Eustace Street had been lit.